forforf/sweeper-clone/README.md

 I got annoyed with the UI of my minesweeper app, so I'm seeing if I can make a clone that works for me.
 Also, it's an opportunity to try out `@tanstack`'s SSR

+## Current Status
+Game is basic, but playable.
+Click on a tile to mark it.
+Long click to uncover.
+The current generator can lead to resorting to guessing in some cases, unfortunately.

+### Next Steps
+* Have the game generate from the first click.
+Right now the only "safe" click is 0,0.

 ## Project Structure
 Everything is vanilla @tanstack except for:
 * app/game